clyze/build-tools/gradle-plugin/README.md

 * boolean _dry_: if `true`, then the artifact is not uploaded to the server.

+* boolean _ignoreConfigurations_: if 'true', no configurations will be uploaded.

 ### Android-specific options ###

 * String _subprojectName_: sub-project name (used when an `app`